 And finally black coffee.
 Of course you don’t want to start drinking too much coffee so I recommend you have coffee as a breakfast replacement or so.
 I only drink decaf coffee and I have a few cups in the morning and one after my first meal of the day.
 That works well for me.

 Will I Feel Hungry During Intermittent Fasting?

 One of the surprising things about intermittent fasting is that your appetite decreases.
 You disentangle from food and you’ll stop getting cravings.
 It’s quite incredible when you experience it, and it frees up so much time in the day!
 Not to mention reducing your shopping costs.

 In your eating window you should eat as much as you need, and remember that it’s important what you eat rather than how many calories.
 Eat a healthy balanced diet with plenty of vegan protein.
 More on that in another post.

 EDIT: When I wrote this post I wasn’t drinking any alcohol and I really didn’t experience any hunger issues during my fasting window.
 However, since then I’ve discovered that if you drink alcohol (or maybe it’s the sugar in your diet that affects it), then you may well crave food in your fasting period.
-It definitely affects me that way.
+It definitely affects me that way if I drink alcohol.

 Normally your body burns carbohydrates to convert into energy and when there’s an excess, it gets stored as glycogen in the liver and in the muscles, or as fat in the body.